Transcript #398: Open source makes you rich? (and other myths)

 06:06 We previously talked about Cloudflare workers.

-06:16 Now the Wasm ones start to get really interesting to me.
+06:16 Now the WASM ones start to get really interesting to me.

-06:19 So if I've got a Docker container in AWS and it spins up every time there's a call,
+06:19 So if I've got a Docker container in AWS and it spins up every time there's a call, one of my functions.

 06:26 Okay.